 This workshop is designed to provide both beginning and experienced participants with an overview of the content knowledge and intellectual skills required for success in the new college level European History course covering four chronological periods from 1450 to the present.
-The instructor will focus on the organization of instructional units to address the required components of the new course to be implemented by the College Board during 2015-2016.
+The instructor will focus on the organization of instructional units to address the required components of the new course that was implemented by the College Board during 2015-2016.
 The selection of appropriate college level materials-textbook as well as primary and secondary source readings and other ancillary resources-for use in developing the instructional units will be considered.
 Instructional strategies to be applied throughout the course to help students strengthen their historical thinking and analytical writing skills will be emphasized.
-Suggestions for preparing students for success on the new AP European History examination in 2016-Document Based and Long Essays as well as the new type of multiple choice and shorter extended response questions-will also be presented.
+Suggestions for preparing students for success on the new AP European History examination in Document Based and Long Essays as well as the new type of multiple choice and shorter extended response questions-will also be presented.
 Since Mrs. Grant has been participating in the College Board's national training for the implementation of the new Advanced Placement History courses, the workshop will reflect her understanding of the major changes as well as her recommendations for addressing these changes.
 As time permits, in addition to considering instructor-generated materials, opportunities will be provided for collaboration with other participants in the planning of curriculum units.